wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 })
 ```

-Now update our apis array in our config to include our MongoDB Datasource:
+Now update your apis array in your config to include your new MongoDB Datasource:

 ```typescript
 configureWunderGraphApplication({